bookofproofs/bookofproofs.github.io/_sources/history/19th-century/hilbert.md

 * Klein had told Hilbert that Königsberg may not be a good place for him to habilitate but Hilbert was happy to do so.
 * In Berlin he met Kronecker and Weierstrass who presented the young Hilbert with two rather different views of the future.
 * Hilbert spent eight days in Göttingen before returning to Königsberg.
-* He married his second cousin, Käthe Jerosch, on 12 October 1892; they had one son Franz Hilbert born on 11 August 1893.
 * In 1892 Schwarz moved from Göttingen to Berlin to occupy Weierstrass's chair and Klein wanted to offer Hilbert the vacant Göttingen chair.
 * Klein was probably not too unhappy when Weber moved to a chair at Strasbourg three years later since on this occasion he was successful in his aim of appointing Hilbert.
 * So, in 1895, Hilbert was appointed to the chair of mathematics at the University of Göttingen, where he continued to teach for the rest of his career.